 I had never dealt with anything like that before, Spike was the key member of the team, well respected and liked, steering the team during the week up to the funeral was difficult, going through Spike personal effects was something I hope I never have to do again.

+Not much happening at the moment, Lionel is waiting for the brick layers and flooring people to turn up.
 View from the vehicle bay through to the toilet block